 Minor version upgrades come without breaking changes to public APIs.
 They may incorporate breaking changes to undocumented, hence private interfaces though, which should never be used in projects using CAP.

-Whenever new major CAP versions are released, former majors move to Maintenance status, receiving critical bug fixes only for a period of 12 more months max.
-After this they reach end of life.
+Whenever a new major CAP version is released, the former major version enters maintenance status.
+It receives critical bug fixes only and for a period of at most twelve more months.
+After this, it reaches end of life.

-- don’t receive support for new versions of 3rd party libraries
+Support for new (major) versions of 3rd party libraries

 In essence, critical bugs are security incidents, and bugs showing up in customer usages of already developed and shipped applications.
 Gaps and bugs detected in new developments with functional enhancements are not considered critical bugs.

-After 12 months in Maintenance status former releases reach End of Life.
+After at most twelve months in maintenance status former releases reach end of life.
 They don't receive any fixes at all from that point on – all bug reports are rejected by default.
-Projects sticking to End of Life versions of CAP must ensure to also stick to non-changing environments, that means:
+Projects sticking to end of life versions of CAP must ensure to also stick to non-changing environments, that means:

-- Freeze on old Node.js versions, only patch updates allowed
+Freeze on Node.js, Spring Boot or Java versions, only patch updates allowed

-As stated already, projects using CAP are recommended to upgrade to latest active versions as soon as possible.
+As stated already, projects using CAP are recommended to upgrade to latest minor release of the active version as soon as possible.

 Assumed a project is planned to have a big go-live release R1 to customers (RTC) in May 2022, the project's dev schedule might look like that:

-In general, upgrading as soon as possible does not mean that deployed applications need to upgrade, they continue to run with latest frozen versions, of course.
+In general, upgrading as soon as possible doesn't mean that deployed applications need to upgrade, they continue to run with latest frozen versions, of course.
 Also near-term go-lives should not be endangered by adopting new major versions.
-But all forward-looking development should happen on Active releases only.
+But all forward-looking development should happen on active releases only.